 Services for Young People (SfYP) works to meet the needs of young people who are challenged in education, their community or home life, to ensure a successful transition to adulthood.

-SfYP supports care experienced young people up to their 25th birthday to become more independent and confident in all areas of their life.
+SfYP supports care experienced young people up to 25 to become more independent and confident in all areas of their life.
 We help them identify their goals in life and, with support, focus on how to achieve them.

 Care experienced young people can drop in or make an appointment for support at venues across the county on a wide range of subjects including: